5 Steps to EQIP Assistance

 The purpose of the Catastrophic Fire Recovery EQIP Fund Pool is to provide immediate resource protection in areas burned by catastrophic fires in the past eighteen months.
 Priority resource concerns for the Catastrophic Fire Recovery EQIP Fund Pool include immediate soil erosion protection, minimize noxious and invasive plant proliferation, protect water quality, and restore livestock infrastructure necessary for grazing management on forestland and rangeland.
 Please visit the Catastrophic Fire Recovery webpage for more information.

 Conservation Activity Plan (CAP) Fund Pool

 A Conservation Activity Plan or CAP can be developed for producers to identify conservation practices needed to address a specific natural resource need.
 With a CAP plan, producers can then apply for financial assistance to implement the needed conservation practices.
-Please visit the CAP webpage (coming soon) for more information about CAPs and the fun pool.
+Please visit the CAP webpage for more information about FY15 CAPs and the fund pool.

 Fish and Wildlife Habitat Fund Pools

 California’s fish and wildlife fund pools are designed to provide financial assistance to agricultural operators who want to create, improve or enhance fish or wildlife habitat on farms and ranches.
 Please visit one of the following links for more information about California fish and wildlife habitat fund pools.